 Student Apartments reserves the right to assess fees for any violations of the Rental Agreement.
 Student Apartments may charge fees on verified violations of any term or condition, rule or regulation, or other provision, as warranted by actions of the resident or the resident's guest, or as otherwise noted in this Resident Handbook.
 Residents agree to pay fees and other costs resulting from verified violations of the Rental Agreement.

-First violations of any policy may result in a $30.00 fee or cancellation of the Rental Agreement.
-Second violations of any policy may result in a $50.00 fee or cancellation of the Rental Agreement.
+First violations of other policy may result in a $30.00 fee or cancellation of the Rental Agreement or eviction.
+Second violations may result in a $50.00 fee or cancellation of the Rental Agreement or eviction.

 All fire safety equipment is for emergency use only.
 Tampering with, damaging or removal of fire safety equipment, setting off and/or reporting a false alarm is a misdemeanor and a violation of state and University regulations.
 Disciplinary action may include expulsion from the University, minimum $300.00 fine and/or up to six months in jail.

 USA Maintenance and/or University Environmental Health & Safety department will conduct periodic inspections.
 Residents will be charged for any damages, missing equipment and all associated costs.

 It is the resident's responsibility to know where fire extinguishers are located in a building.
 If a fire extinguisher is missing, has been tampered with, or has been used, notify the Maintenance Office immediately (801.581.8668).

 North and East Courts